rubyforgood/playtime/README.md

   # Advertisement API Working Locally"
   AWS_ACCESS_KEY="your aws access key" AWS_SECRET_KEY="your aws secret key"

+  # If you want to force Amazon login instead of developer in development environment
+  # set it to true.
+  FORCE_AMAZON_LOGIN=false

   # Code for generating affiliate links from search (same for everyone)
   AWS_ASSOCIATES_TAG="playtim009-20"